Composer / Conductor Jacob Avshalomov

 JA: That’s right.

 I recently had a very nice exchange with Hersey.
-I finished one of
+I finished one of his

-his later books, The Call, which
+later books, The Call, which is

-out of the blue, and I got the sweetest letter from him the week later.
+of the blue, and I got the sweetest letter from him the week later.

 So that’s my near-miss with John Hersey.
 A lovely man!